Cognigy/Cognigy-CLI/README.md

 # Cognigy Command Line Interface (CLI)
+> This is an unsupported alpha release.
+Please use with caution!

 Cognigy-CLI is a series of tools meant to aid Cognigy.AI developers in maintaining local copies of their virtual agent projects.

 Currently supported resources: